These (15-minute!) gluten free and keto tortillas are super pliable, easy-peasy and make the best low carb tacos… at just 2g net carbs a pop!

 Keep them warm wrapped in kitchen cloth until serving.
 To rewarm, heat briefly on both sides, until just warm (less than a minute).

 These tortillas are best eaten straight away.
-But feel free to keep some dough handy in your fridge for up to three days.
+But feel free to keep some dough handy in your fridge for up to three days, and they also freeze well for up to three months.

 One (very important!!) thing: when cooking, coconut flour burns rather rapidly.
 So while this does help you to get the traditional charred marks of flour tortillas, you do need to keep an eye out for them to keep them from burning.
 Having said that, you do want your skillet to be very hot in order for the tortillas to cook quickly (in under a minute) and stay pliable.
 Like any tortilla, if the heat is not high enough it will harden and crack.